What Technology Disruption Always Does For (or To) Your Business

 Go back just a handful of years.
 Which of us would have predicted a new way for a person to catch a ride from point A to point B would cause protests, riots, government action, and widespread news coverage?

-Yet, this and more is what the emergence of Uber (and to a lessor extent its cousin, Lyft) brought as it disrupted the long-standing personal transportation services industry.
+Yet, this and more is what the emergence of Uber (and to a lessor extent its more well-mannered cousin, Lyft) brought as it disrupted the long-standing personal transportation services industry.

 Part of the industry shock came from the suddenness with which Uber and services like it entered the marketplace and stole customers from the legacy providers.